PhONEday

-PhONEday was a change to telephone numbering in the United Kingdom on Sunday 16 April 1995.
+PhONEday (/foʊn deɪ/ "phone day") was a change to telephone numbering in the United Kingdom on Sunday 16 April 1995.
 A shortage of unique telephone numbers in the old dialling system meant that it was becoming increasingly difficult in certain areas of the country to assign unique numbers to new subscribers.
 To counteract this, dialling codes starting with 0 were changed to start with 01.
-In Bristol, Leeds, Leicester, Nottingham and Sheffield, the existing area codes, were entirely replaced with new codes comprising 4 digits, and the subscriber numbers lengthened from 6 to 7 digits.
-The changes made possible the ability to provision new numbers in each of these five cities.
-It also had the effect of assigning all geographic landline telephone numbers into one range of numbers starting with 01, allowing for further changes to be made at the Big Number Change in 2000.
+In Bristol, Leeds, Leicester, Nottingham and Sheffield, the existing area codes were entirely replaced with new codes comprising 4 digits, and the subscriber numbers lengthened from 6 to 7 digits.
+The changes made it possible to provision new numbers in each of these five cities.
+They also had the effect of assigning all geographic landline telephone numbers into one range of numbers starting with 01, allowing for further changes to be made at the Big Number Change in 2000.
 A £16m advertising campaign, and an eight-month parallel period during which both old and new codes were active, preceded the change.
 PhONEday followed a change made in May 1990, when the old London area code 01 was released from use, permitting all United Kingdom geographic numbers to begin with this prefix.
 Originally planned in 1991 to take place in 1994, in 1992 the change was postponed until the Easter Sunday bank holiday in 1995.

 The PhONEday changes also released space for new geographic area codes beginning 02, which would come into use as part of the Big Number Change in 2000.
 The changes also allowed 10-digit numbers beginning 07, 08 and 09 to be used for mobile, non-geographic and premium-rate services, from 1997 onwards, with all remaining 9-digit mobile, non-geographic and premium-rate numbers from 02 to 09 being converted to 10 digits and moved into the 07, 08 and 09 prefixes in 2001.

 Number changes

 Additional "1"

 On PhONEday, 16 April 1995, the digit "1" was added after the initial "0" to prefix all geographic area codes.
 For example, the code for Inner London changed from 071 to 0171 and the code for Reading changed from 0734 to 01734.
-Other examples were: